best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 This section is aimed at those who manage analysts in government or act as product owners for analytical code.

+Learning from previous projects, we've found that management of reproducible analytical pipeline (RAP) projects requires:
+* Intention to transform and improve the quality of the wider business process around the project, not just automating an existing process.
+* Committed, skilled resource for the duration of the project and for ongoing maintenance for the life span of the product.
+* Motivation for the project and personal development from those working on the project.
+* Having appropriate tools available for the development and deployment of the project.
+* A plan for requirement collection and transitioning the product into business as usual.

+It is common for RAP transformation to identify quality issues in the current process.
+This should be seen as an opportunity to improve the quality of the process.

 Analytical managers should not need an in-depth understanding of the code produced by their team.
 However, they should be able to asses whether adequate quality assurance is being applied to the development of the analysis.

-For a better understanding of the tools that your team use for analysis, you might look at the [Awareness of Coding Tools](https://learninghub.ons.gov.uk/enrol/index.php?id=530) course on the GSS Learning Hub.

 ## Questions around quality assurance